Perhaps you’ve even decided to take things further and launch a show. In that case, you’ll want the best podcast publishing tools.

 Tool #1: Audacity – Great Free Podcast Software for Beginners

-Audacity comes with all the features and basic editing options a first-time podcaster needs to create, produce, and publish a professional podcast.
+The free podcast software tool has all the features and basic editing options a first-time podcaster needs to create, produce, and publish a professional podcast.

 Pros of Audacity